 1. Decreased Purchasing Power

 Inflation erodes the value of money, meaning the same amount of coverage will cover less over time.
 For instance, ₹10 lakh today may not be sufficient to cover the same medical expenses in the future due to rising costs.
-This is particularly concerning for long-term policies like health and life insurance.
+Long-term policies like health and life insurance are hit hardest because the gap compounds over decades.

 Source: IRDAI Annual Reports, FY 2013-14 through FY 2024-25